 - Carefully count each layer of square knots until you have woven your desired interval for blocking.

 - Inject a single diagonal corner-to-corner spiral knot to rotate the colours.
 Detailed instructions as well as diagrams and step-by-step photos for this weaving method are available in our comprehensive post on making spiral dog tug toys.

-The spiral knot and the follow-on first square should be tied with extra care for best looking results.
-Try and ensure the strand positions line up with the bumps of the layers beneath.
+The spiral knot and the follow-on first square knot should be tied with extra care for best looking results.
+Try to ensure that the strand positions line up with the bumps of the layers beneath as best as possible.
 This will help the finished toy look crisp and blocky.
-Spiral knots create a natural rounding effect, which we want to minimise in our blocky tug.
+Spiral knots create a natural rounding effect, which we want to minimise in our otherwise square tug.
 We also want to keep the blocks aligned as best we can along the length of the DIY colour block dog tug toy.